AlketaHyso/load-forecasting-gru-xgboost/README.md

 Time-based splits to avoid leakage
-Fixed random seeds where applicable (GRU/XGBoost) Plots saved deterministically at 600 dpi directly under code/ Download data from OST (see Data) and save as: code/ost_data_raw.csv
+Fixed random seeds where applicable (GRU/XGBoost) Plots saved deterministically at 600 dpi directly under code/
-Manual corrections (performed by us before any notebook runs) To ensure data quality, we apply the following manual fixes to the raw file upfront:
-Total Load — 19 Dec 2024 10:00 had 49,248,784 MWh → replace with 1,122 MWh (median of 09:00 & 11:00).
-Total Production — 11 Jul 2024 10:00 had 32,408,672 MWh → replace with 922 MWh (average of 09:00 & 11:00).
-Save the edited file again as code/ost_data_raw.csv.

-Pre-read formatting (Correct_Data.ipynb)
-Replace commas in the header with ;
-Remove trailing commas at the end of each line
-Read the CSV using sep=";" only
-Output: code/ost_data.csv

-Cleaning & continuity (Cleanning.ipynb)
-This notebook performs structural cleaning and the targeted negative-load fix:
-Parse Data + Ora to hourly timestamps; sort chronologically Enforce numeric dtypes; standardize the column names used downstream Drop duplicate timestamps/rows; validate basic ranges (flags only) Ensure continuous hourly frequency; insert any missing hours Negative “Total Load” — morning of 18 Sep 2024: replace using the median from a centered ±14-day window (29 points), then apply short linear interpolation to keep the series continuous
-Output: code/ost_data_clean.csv (used by all modeling notebooks) Results & outputs

 License & attribution

 Code: MIT License (see LICENSE).

-Data: © 2025 OST.
-Rights remain with OST.
-Please download from the official source.

 How to cite

-OST — Operatori i Sistemit të Transmetimit (Albania), hourly operational data, 2024–2025.
 Day-Ahead Load Forecasting with GRU, XGBoost, and Hybrid Models (MIT License).